epelde/tdd-resources/README.md

 > Detestable (adjective): software that isn't testable.

+(from someone at the Sydney XP group, whose name I sadly forgot. - Martin Fowler)

 > The TDD cycle is very detail-oriented and requires you to **make some design decisions when writing tests, rather than when writing production code**.
 Obviously those who do TDD know that TDD drastically helps to **enforce good design**.

 **TDD is just as much about design as it is about test**.
 It's all about developing/designing in a **"slower" (slow id good)** way to be able to think about how I want the different collaborators to relate and collaborate. **Maybe we can improve our software quality applying TDD**.
 Quality is not negotiable.
 And here is where SOLID principles come to scene.